Jason2Brownlee/DataScienceDiagnosticChecklist/README.md

 This problem is typically referred to as the "_**generalization gap**_", "_**train-test gap**_", or simply as "_**overfitting**_", where performance of a final chosen model on the hold out test set is worse than on the train set.

 We can use diagnostic tests to systematically probe the data and the model in order to gather evidence about the unknown underlying cause of a performance mismatch.
-We probably cannot _know_ anything for sure, but we can build a case and then take action in response.
-You will eventually have to make a judgement call.

 **Scope**: Machine learning and deep learning predictive modeling for regression and classification tasks.